sujith-eag/vu-library/docs/mca/rm/u1_1_rm.md

+# Research Methodology

 **Research Methodology:** Introduction, meaning of research, Objectives of research, Types of research, Research approaches, Significance of research, Research methods versus methodology, Research and scientific method, Research process, Criteria of good research, Problems encountered by researchers in India.

 ## Meaning of Research

+Research methodology refers to the systematic, theoretical analysis of the methods applied to a field of study.
+It includes the concepts, principles, and procedures that guide a research project.

-"research" refers to the methodical process that includes stating the problem, developing a hypothesis, gathering information, analyzing that information, and coming to conclusions that may be solutions to the problem at hand or generalizations for a theoretical formulation.
+Research refers to a methodical process that involves stating a problem, forming a hypothesis, gathering relevant information, analyzing data, and drawing conclusions that either solve the problem or provide theoretical insights.

-Research is :
+**Definitions:**

-* A scientific and systematic search for relevant information on a specific topic.
+- A scientific and systematic search for relevant information on a specific topic.

-* Careful investigation or inquiry specially through search for new facts in any branch of knowledge.
+- A careful investigation or inquiry, especially through a systematic search for new facts.

-* Search for knowledge through the objective and systematic method of finding solution to a problem.
+- A quest for knowledge through objective and systematic methods to find solutions to problems.

+>[!caution] Question
+>Define Research / Research Methodology with Suitable Examples

 ## Objectives of Research

-The specific words that outline the researcher's goals are known as research objectives.
-They provide an overview of the study's goals and the particular queries it aims to address.
+Research objectives are precise statements that define the goals of a research study.
+They clarify what the research aims to achieve.

-The purpose of the research is to discover answer to question through the application of scientific procedures.
-To find out the truth which is hidden and which has not been discovered as yet.
+**Purpose:**

+- To find answers to questions through scientific procedures.

+- To discover hidden truths not yet identified.

+>[!caution] Question
+>Define Objectives of Research and their types

 ### Types of Research Objectives

-1. **General Objectives (Broad Objectives):**
-	To describe the main purpose of the study in a concise manner to provide an overview of the research’s primary aim.
+1. **General Objectives**: Broad aims describing the main purpose of the study to provide an overview of the research aim.
-	Example: “To explore the relationship between exercise and mental health among young adults.”
+    _Example_: To explore the relationship between exercise and mental health.

-2. **Specific Objectives :**
-	To break down general objective into smaller, more focused goals.
-They address the research questions or hypotheses and guide data collection and analysis.
+2. **Specific Objectives**: Break down general objectives into smaller and more focused goals to guide data collection and analysis.
+    _Examples_:
-	Example:  “To assess the frequency of exercise among young adults.”
+    - To assess exercise frequency among young adults.
-	“To evaluate the impact of different types of exercise on anxiety levels.”
+    - To evaluate the impact of different exercises on anxiety.

-3. **Descriptive Objectives :**
-	To describe characteristics, behaviors, or phenomena without investigating cause-and-effect relationships.
+3. **Descriptive Objectives**: Describe characteristics or phenomena without investigating cause-effect relationships.
-	Example: “To describe the demographics of patients visiting a rural health clinic.”
+    _Example_: To describe the demographics of rural clinic patients.

-4. **Exploratory Objectives :**
-	To investigate unknown or poorly understood phenomena.
-They are often used in preliminary or qualitative research.
+4. **Exploratory Objectives**: Investigate poorly understood phenomena.
+Often used in preliminary or Qualitative research
-	Example: "To explore the challenges faced by teachers transitioning to online education."
+    _Example_: To explore challenges in online education for teachers.

-5. **Explanatory Objectives :**
+5. **Explanatory Objectives**: Identify cause-effect relationships.
-	To understand cause-and-effect relationships between variables.
-	Example: “To determine how income level influences consumer purchasing behavior.”
+    _Example_: To determine how income level affects purchasing behavior.

-6. **Evaluative Objectives :**
-	To assess the effectiveness or outcomes of a specific program, intervention, or policy.
+6. **Evaluative Objectives**: Assess effectiveness or outcome of a program or policy.
-	Example: “To evaluate the impact of a workplace wellness program on employee productivity.”
+    _Example_: To evaluate the impact of a workplace wellness program on productivity.

 ## Types of Research

+>[!caution] Question
+>Differentiate Between :
+>* Descriptive and Analytical Research
+>* Applied and Fundamental Research
+>* Quantitative and Qualitative Research
+>* Conceptual and Empirical Research

-### 1. Descriptive Vs Analytical
+### 1. Descriptive Vs Analytical Research

 #### Descriptive Research :

+* It includes surveys and fact-finding inquiries of different kinds.

+- Focuses on describing current conditions or phenomena at present.
+	_Example_: Business surveys on customer preferences.

-It includes surveys and fact-finding enquiries of different kinds.
-The major purpose of descriptive research is description of the state of affairs as it exists at present.
-It can answer what, where, when and how questions, but not why questions.
+* It can answer what, where, when and how questions, but not why questions.
-Example : social science and business research.

 #### Analytical Research :

+- Involves using existing data for critical evaluation.
+	_Example_: Analyzing sales data to improve marketing strategies.

-In this research the researcher has to use facts or information already available, and analyze these to make critical evaluation of the material.
+Researcher has to use facts or information already available, and analyze these to make critical evaluation of the material.

 Example : A retail company is using analytical research to enhance its marketing strategies.
 They gather extensive data on consumer behavior, including purchase history, website interactions, and demographic information.
 Professionals can explore online marketing courses to apply such data-driven strategies effectively.

 ### 2. Applied Vs Fundamental

 #### Applied Research :

-It is also called action research as it is Research conducted to solve the problem of the organization setting.
+- Solves practical, real-world problems.

+- Deductive and quantitative in nature.

+- _Example_: Studying consumer response to a new product.

 Applied research is more concerned with knowledge that has immediate application and would be useful in making decisions and formulating policies.

 Applied research is deductive in nature that means it keeps some theories as its base while conducting research.

-Applied research is quantitative in nature.
-The managers generally carry out applied research works and it is used in day to day life.

 #### Fundamental Research :

-Fundamental research is the research which is generally conducted to develop some new theories.
+- Develops new theories or knowledge.

+- Inductive and qualitative in nature.

+- _Example_: Researching theories of human motivation.

 Fundamental research is concerned with the development, examination, verification and refinement of research methods, procedures ,techniques and tools that form the body of research methodology.